 If you're taking our course on SoundCloud, chances are that you're just going to be using it to listen to music.
 And that's perfectly fine.
-Though we showed you how to sign up for a SoundCloud account, you don't actually need one to listen to most of the songs and other sound bites on SoundCloud.
+Though we showed you how to sign up for a SoundCloud account in our previous tutorial, you don't actually need one to listen to most of the songs and other sound bites on SoundCloud.
 However, logging into your account does allow you to do some other neat stuff when you're listening to music on SoundCloud.
 Some of it will be covered here, while some of it will be explained in detail in later tutorials.

 Go to www.soundcloud.com in your web browser and log in.

 Once you're on your home page for SoundCloud, you can either browse for new music that you might want to listen to, or search for something in particular.
 To learn how to search on SoundCloud, head over to our SoundCloud Search tutorial.
 For now, we're going to stick with browsing, so click Explore.

 Tracks on SoundCloud are split into two categories: "music" and "audio".
 "Music" is pretty self-explanatory, while "audio" includes things such as comedy skits, news programs, lifestyle advice, audiobooks, and recorded sports broadcasts.

 If you click the drop-down menu beside "Category", you can choose to browse Trending Music or Trending Audio to see the most popular music or audio tracks right now.
 You can also click a particular genre of music or audio to filter your browsing that way.

 When you find a track that you want to play, click the big orange button beside it to start or stop the playback.
 You can also click the track name to go to an information page for that track, or click the user/artist to go to their profile page.